 gluster volume statedump <volname>

-For nfs server:
+For the NFS server:

 gluster volume statedump <volname> nfs